6G-SANDBOX/TNLCM/docs/README.md

 trial_network:  # Mandatory, contains the description of all entities in the Trial Network
   <Entity1>:  # A unique identifier for each entity in the Trial Network
     type:  # A type of component
-    depends_on: # List of dependencies of the component with other components
+    needs: # List of dependencies of the component with other components
       - <EntityN>
       - ...
-    public: # Necessary variables collected from the public part of the 6G-Library ...
+    input: # Necessary variables collected from the input part of the 6G-Library ...
 ```